Benefits of property investment

 Investment property research

-By doing some sound property research, you can help to minimise the risks of investing in property.
-Always buy in sought-after locations, close to transport with easy access to schools and amenities.
-This means you're not likely to have problems finding tenants.
-You are also more likely to win with capital gains down the track.
+As a general rule, you should always buy in sought-after locations, close to transport, schools and amenities.
+This means you're less likely to have problems finding tenants, and more likely to win with capital gains down the track.

-Should you buy a house or a unit?
-It's important to buy what suits your budget and cash flow, and the type of property that suits the location you buy in.
+Whether you invest in a house or a unit, it’s important to buy a property that suits your budget, cash flow, and the location.

 Other types of investments

-If you own shares, you may also receive income from dividends, which are effectively a portion of a company’s profit paid out to its shareholders.
+If you own shares, you can also get income from dividends – portions of a company’s profit paid out to its shareholders.

 Cash is a conservative investment.
 This means that it generates regular income (through interest payments), as opposed to growing in value over time.

 Cash investments include high-interest savings accounts and fixed-interest investments like term deposits, government bonds and corporate bonds.

 Before making any big decisions, it’s worth talking to a financial adviser.
 They can help you decide if property investment, or other strategies, works best for you.